epfl-systemf/Warblre/README.md

 The mechanization covers the last three phases; parsing is not included.

+The mechanization depends on external types and parameters (for instance for unicode character manipulation functions).
+This is encoded with a functor, whose parameter is described in `mechanization/spec/API.v`.

 Files are organized as follows:
 - `spec`: the mechanization in itself, translating the paper specification into Coq.
 - `props`: proofs about the specification.
 The main proofs are